 When you mask a drawing, you cover part of it so it doesn’t get drawn or painted over.
 Watercolor artists do this quite frequently at the beginning of a painting so they can do broad washes of color but still have unpainted paper for some areas.
 They use various masking mediums but the results are all the same.
 You pull up the mask and you have fresh white paper where the mask was, but all the rest of the paper has color.

 I tried a form of masking with oils.
 But instead of using masking film or masking fluid, I cut the subject out of a piece of paper, then taped that shape to the canvas while I painted the background.
 It worked, but I quickly discovered I got better results by carefully painting around the subject.
 Carefully painting an outline of the areas I wanted to work around was also helpful.

 Masking isn’t as useful with colored pencils, but it can be useful.
 In this post, I’ll show you how I used masking film to protect the mane on my horse drawing.

 Using Masking Film with Colored Pencil

-Here is the portion of the drawing I wanted to work with.
+Here is the portion of the drawing I worked with using masking film.

 I chose to draw the pattern on the masking film and cut it out, then place it over the drawing.
 Why?
 Because I didn’t want to run the risk of cutting through the film, which is very thin, and into the paper.
 In hind sight, it would have been better to place the film over the artwork and carefully cut away the parts I didn’t want.
 It would have been no more time consuming and would have resulted in a much more pleasing masking.